matthieu1611/delivery-carrier/delivery_roulier_gls_fr/readme/DESCRIPTION.rst

-This module allows to get delivery zpl label for GLS carrier
+This module allows to get delivery label for GLS carrier

-Unibox service implementation:
+Rest Webservice implementation:

-- send delivery order informations and parcel info to the GLS unibox server
+- send delivery order informations and parcel info to the French GLS rest webservice
-- webservice routing info in background
-- label GLS Unibox generation
+- get back a label in zpl, pdf or png format

 GLS carrier https://gls-group.eu/